slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "No one is as impressed with your possessions as you are."
 -- Kevin Kelly [1952]*

 Being rich is being fulfilled.
-An unhurried sense of time is in itself a form of wealth.
+An unhurried sense of time is itself a form of wealth.

 > *"Contentment is natural wealth; luxury is artificial poverty."
 -- Socrates [-470]*